rsksmart/rif-relay-server/Readme.md

 - **STAKE**: an optional the amount of stake to set up (by default 20)
 - **ACCOUNT**: an optional account to use for funding and staking (it requires the mnemonic parameter)
 - **MNEMONIC**: an optional mnemonic to use for unlocking the account parameter (it requires the account parameter)
+- **CONFIG_FILE**: an optional path to an alternative configuration file.
+If not specified, the server will be registered using server-config.json.

 The command shows its usage with the `-h` parameter: